 Sleeping on a quality mattress is also integral to ensure your sleep comfort during pregnancy.
 Having a mattress that’s too soft will cause you to sink in bed and offer no support for your baby bump.

-The Ecosa Mattress is pregnancy friendly!
+Along with that, you can plan ahead with the Ecosa Mattress that is every bit pregnancy friendly!
 With adjustable firmness, you can find the sweet spot that offers the best support for your baby bump while ensuring that you don’t wake up with back pain.